 Recompete: The U.S. Economic Development Administration recently announced six awardees for its Recompete Pilot Program, which seeks to close unemployment gaps through large, flexible investments in areas where prime-age (25-54 years) employment significantly trails the national average.

 The Wind River Indigenous-based Economy Recompete Plan, led by the Wind River Development Fund, will receive approximately $36 million to catalyze an indigenous-led eco-tourism economy on the Wind River Reservation and in Fremont County, Wyoming.
-The money will support several projects, including $9.75 million for a 14,000-square-foot buffalo museum, as well as a commercial kitchen, hoop houses, plant nursery, orchard, a “food forest” of native plants for the Wind River Food Sovereignty Project.
+The money will support several projects, including $9.75 million for a 14,000-square-foot buffalo museum, as well as a commercial kitchen, hoop houses, plant nursery, orchard, and a “food forest” of native plants for the Wind River Food Sovereignty Project.

 The grant will facilitate several key initiatives, including the expansion of the Composite Recycling Technology Center in partnership with the Makah Tribe.
 The CRTC will manufacture Advanced Cross-Laminated Timber, contributing to the development of affordable housing solutions like accessory dwelling units and tiny homes.

-Smokey Bear: Smokey Bear, the longest-running public service announcement in the U.S. turned 80 years old on August 9.
+Smokey Bear: Smokey Bear, the longest-running public service announcement in the U.S., turned 80 years old on August 9.

-Created at the height of World War II as firefighters were deployed overseas, Smokey Bear (U.S. Forest Service maintains that Smokey’s official name is “Smokey Bear,” not “Smokey the Bear.”), quickly became a household name for his signature line, “Only you can prevent forest fires,” which has since changed to, “Only you can prevent wildfires.”
+Created at the height of World War II as firefighters were deployed overseas, Smokey Bear (U.S. Forest Service maintains that Smokey’s official name is “Smokey Bear,” not “Smokey the Bear.”) quickly became a household name for his signature line, “Only you can prevent forest fires,” which has since changed to, “Only you can prevent wildfires.”

 On average, some 70,000 wildfires have been documented every year in the U.S. since 1983, according to data from the National Interagency Fire Center.
 Federal data and various independent studies show that around 80% of all wildfires in the country are caused by humans, making Smokey’s message more relevant than ever.